 Looking for some flavor variety in your BBQs?
 Try this selection of premium sauces, including Alabama White, South Carolina Gold, Eastern NC, Kansas City, Piedmont BBQ Dipping Sauce, and Texas BBQ Mop Sauce.

-It is important that you don’t jump the gun on applying bbq sauce to the meat.
+It is important that you don’t jump the gun on applying bbq sauce to the raw meat.
 You want to make sure the meat is fairly well cooked prior to adding it.
 There are different philosophies on how much the meat should be cooked after the bbq sauce has been applied, but it is important regardless that you ensure the bbq sauce itself does not get burned in the process.
 Generally, bbq sauce is added towards the end, after the meat is fairly well cooked.
 Then, you can go on to cook it a bit longer with the bbq sauce applied.
+Remember that there are different types of sauces, and each type of sauce should be applied differently.

 How Much Sauce to Add

-After adding the sauce you should cook for a minute or two with reduced heat.
-After the meat is finished cooking you should cover it and let it sit for a minute.
+After adding the sauce, two minutes of cooking with reduced heat are enough.
+After the cooking process is finished you should cover it and let it sit for a minute.

 With chicken, you are really not in danger of overcooking so much as you are of letting the chicken become too dry.
 You want the chicken to be moist and tender for the best bbq.
 Also, you can run the risk of overcooking and burning the bbq sauce, so make sure to keep an eye on it after applying the sauce.